Technion-WeBWorK/xblock-webwork/install-docs/devstack-install-and-debug.md

    > make dev.up
 5. Verify all (17) containers are up (as opposed to Exited or othe state) with
    > docker ps -a
-   + Note: consider using the watch command in a new command shell in order to watch the containers state indefinitly:
+   + Note: consider using the watch command in a new command shell in order to watch the containers state continuously:
      >watch -n1 "docker ps -a"
 6. Wait about 1-minute and check it out to work properly in your browser:
     http://localhost:18000